8684

 NXP Semiconductors Inventory Days Outstanding

-This quarter, NXP Semiconductors's DIO came in at 131, which is 29 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, NXP Semiconductors's DIO came in at 142, which is 39 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-NXP Semiconductors's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 56.6% in Q4, down 0.5 percentage points year on year.
+NXP Semiconductors's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 57% in Q1, up 0.3 percentage points year on year.

 NXP Semiconductors Gross Margin (GAAP)